oceancascades/pyturb/README.md

 pyturb p2nc ./path/to/raw_data/*.p -o ./converted/
 ```

 Note that unlike the ODAS toolbox, this conversion does not apply a velocity scaling to the microstructure shear or temperature gradient.
 The units of these variables are different to their ODAS counterparts.
-The scaling is applied layer.
+The scaling is applied later.

+The merge utility enables merging of netcdf files (e.g. `pyturb merge -o ./merged/merged.nc ./converted/*.nc`).
+This may be useful in the case where files prematurely end before instrument recovery.

 ### `eps` - calculate the dissipation rate